adityamishras/Calculator/README.md

 # Calculator
-Hello Everyone, this a simple calculator using hrnl, Css, and Javascript .
+Hello Everyone, this a simple calculator using html, Css, and Javascript .
 Coding is very simple and easy to understand.